-Where actions were identified as part of the inspection, the EQA lead will continue to monitor.
-You will be asked to provide updates on the progress of the actions, in line with the timescales noted against the actions.
-The provider will be given two weeks to respond and to send any supporting evidence via the GDC Secure File Share.
+The EQA lead will continue to monitor if actions were identified as part of the inspection.

+Providers will be asked to give updates on the progress of the actions, in line with their timescales.
+The provider will be given two weeks to respond and to send any supporting evidence via the GDC secure file share.